Privacy and Cookies Policy

 - To detect and prevent fraud and abuse of Our Website and store, and to help keep our services secure.

 - To improve the quality of your experience on Our Website.
 We are always working to improve Our Website and our products, and may use certain demographic information such as your account country and language preference to help us achieve this.

 We store all Personal Data collected via Our Website on secure servers administered by Amazon, located in the Republic of Ireland (ROI).

-We use Stripe (www.stripe.com) to process some card payments made via our store.
-If you choose the ‘Debit/Credit Card’ option at checkout, we will pass your order details to Stripe to enable them to complete the transaction.
-Stripe will store some of your details as a reference against your transaction in case we need to process a refund or provide support, and for fraud prevention purposes.
+We use Digital River to process payments made via our store.
+When you make a payment, we will pass your order details to Digital River to enable them to complete the transaction.
+Digital River will store some of your details as a reference against your transaction in case we need to process a refund or provide support, and for fraud prevention purposes.